fmccully/Waal-Intrinsic-Project/README.md

 The r markdown script for the cleaning and analysis of the data (Waal Model script.Rmd)

-The r markdown file for the cleaning and analysis of the data (Waal Model script.zip>Waal Model script.html).
+The r markdown file for the cleaning and analysis of the data (Waal Intrinsic Variables and Parental Care Coordination Model Script.pdf).

 The r script for the graphs (Waal graph R markdown script.
 R)